Transparent Trade-offs between Properties of Explanations: Conclusion and Future Work

-\looseness-1 A growing number of studies show that different downstream applications may require explanation with different properties.
-Yet existing feature attribution methods like SmoothGrad and LIME neither directly optimize for arbitrary explanation properties, nor can they manage trade-off between properties that are in tension.
+A growing number of studies show that different downstream applications may require explanations with different properties.
+Yet existing feature attribution methods like SmoothGrad and LIME neither directly optimize for arbitrary explanation properties, nor can they manage trade-offs between properties that are in tension.
+Multi-property frameworks like AGG and MOFAE are either constrained by the limitations of these methods or do not offer mechanisms to control trade-offs when optimizing for properties.

-In our work, we introduced a framework that can efficiently optimize for a set of desired explanation properties.
-In addition, our framework can also explicitly and intuitively manage trade-off between properties through our hyperparameters.
-We address settings in which we have the entire dataset (transductive) as well as settings in which we must generalize our property-optimized explanations to unseen data (inductive).
+In our work, we introduced POE, a framework that can efficiently optimize for a set of desired explanation properties.
+In addition, POE can also explicitly and intuitively manage trade-offs between competing properties through its hyperparameters.
+We addressed both settings in which we have the entire dataset that needs explanations (the transductive setting) as well as settings in which we must generalize our property-optimized explanations to unseen query points (the inductive setting).